What is Suffering?

 People chase after objects of the world that they perceive to be attractive, tasty, fragrant, etc., without realizing that these characteristics are not intrinsic properties of the objects themselves; they have been fabricated by the Five Aggregates and stored in memory to enhance cognition, but corrupted by the influences of the world.

-In other words, we take for granted that the good and bad of the outside world are absolute realities, when in fact these judgments have been created by the mind, conditioned by causes and conditions, and subject to the imperfections and corruptions of the world: greed, aversion, and unknowing.
+In other words, we take for granted that the good and bad of the outside world are absolute realities, when in fact these judgments have been created by the mind, conditioned by causes and conditions, and subject to the imperfections and corruptions of the world: greed, aversion, and ignorance.

-For example, anyone can observe that the world is full of conflicting views, opinions, lifestyles, etc. This is not because everyone has an unchanging essence that makes them uniquely different, it is because their Five Aggregates are a product of, and have been shaped by, a unique set of causes and conditions.
+For example, anyone can observe that the world is full of conflicting views, opinions, lifestyles, etc. This is not because everyone has an essence that makes them uniquely different, it is because their Five Aggregates are a product of, and have been shaped by, a unique set of causes and conditions.

 Additionally, language, which allows humans to communicate and interact with each other using words, is an abstract representation of reality.
 Although language has made humans successful and efficient at exploiting their environment, it creates an abstraction layer where people can interact in a mind made world, mostly detached from nature and natural forces.